 How do I take it?

 Fareston is a pill taken orally once a day.
-It is best to take it at the same time each day.
-It does not matter whether you take it with food or not.
-However, you should not eat grapefruit or drink grapefruit juice while taking Fareston.
+You should not eat grapefruit or drink grapefruit juice while taking Fareston.
 Grapefruit may interact with Fareston and cause dangerous side effects.

 While you are taking Fareston, your doctor may periodically order blood tests to check your blood cell counts, liver function and calcium levels.